All Episodes

 What if it doesn't get there?

-I mean, some of this stuff I'm doing television shoots.
+I mean, some of this stuff, I'm doing television shoots.

-I've got to have we got to turn around.
+We've got to turn around.

-That's the only time I ever admit being there.
+It's the only time I ever admit being there.

 And put the luggage back on the airplane.

-I was I was waiting for him to do the Troy Palomalu cross, like praying before the play.
+I was waiting for him to do the Troy Palomalu cross, like praying before the play.

-He said, Oh, I'll pay for the fuel.
+He said, I'll pay for the fuel.

-I just I just thought you could have to explain to me how this happened.
+You're going to have to explain to me how this happened.

 He didn't really say the tinted windows, by the way.